wtwingate/maze-solver/README.md

 ## Usage

 To run the program, simply `cd` into the directory and run `python3 src/main.py`.
-Alternatively, you can run the included shell script with `./main.sh`.
+Alternatively, you can run the included shell script `./main.sh`.
 Then, sit back and watch with _amazement_ as the maze automagically creates and solves itself using the power of the [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) algorithm!

 You can tinker around with settings in `main.py` to create mazes of different